fpelliccioni/fpelliccioni.github.io/_posts/en/posts/2015-09-07-palindromes.md

 The questioner tries to write an algorithm to identify whether a "word" is a [palindrome](https://en.wikipedia.org/wiki/Palindrome) or it is not.
 The algorithm is written using the [Java programming language](https://en.wikipedia.org/wiki/Java_(programming_language))

 I do not want to analyze the algorithm proposed by the questioner, but I want to analyze the most voted answer algorithm.
-The latter has 55 votes versus 47 votes that have the accepted answer (to today's date, September 7, 2015).
+The latter has 73 votes versus 65 votes that have the accepted answer (to today's date, June 6, 2016).

 [Here](http://stackoverflow.com/a/4139065/1006264) the link to the algorithm that I want to analyze.